Lyndir/MasterPassword/External/TestFlightSDK/README.txt

     -(IBAction)launchFeedback {
         [TestFlight openFeedbackView];
     }

+If you want to create your own feedback form you can use the `submitCustomFeedback` method to submit the feedback that the user has entered.

+    -(IBAction)submitFeedbackPressed:(id)sender {
+        NSString *feedback = [self getUserFeedback];
+        [TestFlight submitCustomFeedback:feedback];
+    }

+The above sample assumes that [self getUserFeedback] is implemented such that it obtains the users feedback from the GUI element you have created and that submitFeedbackPressed is the action for your submit button.

 Once users have submitted feedback from inside of the application you can view it in the feedback area of your build page.